 By the end, you’ll have a rough idea on everything you need to know about making the most out of running music.

 Science tells that listening to music during exercise lowers perception of effort during hard training—which explains why you tend to push a little bit harder when a good song comes on.

-For example, research out Brunel University revealed that listening to music during a run could improve endurance by up to 15 percent.
 That’s quite a lot, especially if you’re serious about improving your performance.